oasislabs/wasm-utils-1/README.md

 ## Externalization (wasm-ext)

-Parity WASM runtime provides some library functions that can be commonly found in libc.
+Oasis WASM runtime provides some library functions that can be commonly found in libc.
 WASM binary size can be reduced and performance may be improved if these functions are used.
 This utility scans for invocations of the following functions inside the WASM binary:
 - `_malloc`,
 - `_free`,
 - `_memcpy`,